 Prerequisites: This is a beginner-level credential, therefore there are no prerequisites to attain this certification.

 This certification is ideal for practitioners who have experience with cloud-native applications, developer tools, managed services, and next-generation databases.
 They also have proficiency with at least one general-purpose programming language and are skilled at producing meaningful metrics and logs to debug and trace code.

-Prerequisites: There are no prerequisites to pursue this certification.
+Prerequisites: There are no prerequisites to pursuing this certification.
 However, Google recommends 3+ years of industry experience including 1+ years designing and managing solutions using Google Cloud.

 To learn more about Google Cloud certifications, click here.

 The Certified Cloud Security Professional (CCSP) certification is the most advanced credential on the list, which demonstrates an individual has a deep understanding plus hands-on experience with cloud security architecture, design, operations, and service orchestration.

 Prerequisites: (ISC)² requires candidates to have a minimum of five years of cumulative, paid, full-time work experience in information technology.
 Three of these years must be in information security and one year in one or more of the six CCSP Common Body of Knowledge domains.

 To learn more about the CCSP certification, click here.